dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## UPDATES part 50: Phase 3L: Nuances of Security Group rule application and propagation in multi-processing environments using AWS API

+### Introduction

-This UPDATE pertains to the SG rule reapplication code in the previous update.
-The rationale behind that implementation vs. the full module2 implemenation which is in a multi-processing environment is given below.
+This UPDATE pertains to the SG rule reapplication code in the next UPDATE.
+This update presents the  rationale behind this implementation (which will be a reapplication of the security groups to the rebooted ghost nodes in module2e) vs. the full module2 implemenation which is in a multi-processing environment.

 The code implementation to replay the SG rules on the ghost nodes of module2e after the reboot of the ghost nodes deserves explanation.
 Module2 SG rule application is very complicated because module2 is a multi-processing implementation.